strangeproblem/strangeproblem.github.io/words.md

 When you label yourself, hearing any argument against your label's position you interpret as a personal attack on your own identity.
 And once the goodness of your person is brough into question, you will no longer hear logic.

+## On culture

+Culture is equivalent to identity.
+All the problems that I complained identity has, culture also has.
+Therefore I recommend culture being avoided in excess.

 # On facts and lies

 I hope I've made the case that truth is good.
 But what is true and what is false is not always so simple.